openml/openml-python/CONTRIBUTING.md

    created.

--  An incomplete contribution -- where you expect to do more work before receiving a full review -- should be prefixed `[WIP]` (to indicate a work in progress) and changed to `[MRG]` when it matures.
-WIPs may be useful
+-  An incomplete contribution -- where you expect to do more work before receiving a full review -- should be submitted as a `draft`.
+These may be useful
    to: indicate you are working on something to avoid duplicated work, request broad review of functionality or API, or seek collaborators.
-   WIPs often benefit from the inclusion of a
+   Drafts often benefit from the inclusion of a
    [task list](https://github.com/blog/1375-task-lists-in-gfm-issues-pulls-comments)
    in the PR description.